 Enable the connector in your chat session.

-Once connected, you can ask ChatGPT to search the Medialister marketplace, manage your bookmarks, or check your balance.
+Once connected, you can ask ChatGPT to search the marketplace, manage your bookmarks, check your balance, review orders, or work with campaign texts.

 Note: ChatGPT's MCP support is evolving.
 Some features like write actions may require confirmation prompts.
 Check OpenAI's MCP documentation for the latest details.